One way that the university supports lifelong learning, is through our tuition assistance and tuition reimbursement program benefits.

 For both programs, employees may take one three credit hour course (four hours in the case of a lab course) per academic term, and are limited to four three credit hour courses (four hours in the case of a lab course) per academic year or the equivalent.
 Participants taking additional courses will pay the regular tuition rate in effect at the time of enrollment.

-Please refer to the HR policy on tuition assistance [pdf] or the Guidelines for Tuition Reimbursement [pdf] for additional details.
 You may also want to review the Educational Leave section of this site for information regarding class scheduling and requesting time away from work to attend classes.